d-blocks/d-blocks-core/docs/pages/road_map.md

 - **BTEQ**, a scripting language for **Teradata**, is widely used in **ELT jobs** and **deployment packages**.
 - This feature will integrate **best practices from senior DBAs**, ensuring stable and controlled deployments.
 - **d-bee will enable combining modern Python workflows with the structured stability of BTEQ scripts.**
+- Support of commonly selected BTEQ directives (we do not plan to reimplement BTEQ), such as conditionals with ACTIVITYCOUNT, support of labels, etc.

 ---